-You can sign up for the CareCredit card whenever you want.
-Go on their website or download their iOS or Android app to fill out an application.
-Approval is instant but includes the possibility CareCredit could deny your application.
+You can sign up for the CareCredit card on their website or by downloading their iOS or Android app to fill out an application.
+Approval is instant but there is always the possibility of CareCredit denying your application.

-Upon approval, CareCredit will give you a card number you can use that day.
+Upon approval, CareCredit will give you a card number you can use the same day.
 You don’t have to wait for the card to arrive in the mail.

 Also, the CareCredit app has a digital copy of your card.
 So, if you forget your physical card at home, you can use the digital card to make purchases.